elastic/integrations/packages/apache_spark/docs/README.md

 ### Executor

 This is the `executor` data stream.
-This data stream gives metrics related to the startup and shutdown of the Apache Spark application server, the deployment of new applications, or the failure of one or more subsystems.
+This data stream gives metrics related to the operations, memory usage, garbage collection, file handling, and threadpool activity.

 An example event for `executor` looks as following: